Naveenaidu/2D-Flash-Game-SpaceShip-Invader-ActionScript3/README.md

 # SpaceShip-Invader
-A Flash game remake  of the well known Space-Ship Invaders game.
+A Flash game remake  of the well known Space-Ship Invaders game made by me.
 The code is written in ActionScript 3.

 Prequisites:-
 1)Adobe Flash player(need to be installed to play the game)